ExpressenAB/exp-containership/README.md

 All configuration of exp-containership is done right inside your package.json.

+You will need a Dockerfile describing how to build your container.
+An example can be found in the node-starterapp repo.

 #### Define environments
 Add an "exp-containership" configuration to your package.json, describing your build: